 You may feel anxious while looking for a therapist to work with and that’s such an understandable feeling.
 You may also feel vulnerable, reaching out for support.
 Please know that you’re not alone.
 Most people feel these feelings too.
 The good news is that over the years I have heard from many people the positive impacts that working with a therapist has on self-awareness, relationships, and overall quality of life.
 So, the search is worth it.
 You deserve to feel seen and heard.
 You also deserve to know some things about me in order to make a decision about whether or not you think we’ll connect well with one another.

 I come from a small nuclear family and a large extended family.
-I’m a woman with a Roman Catholic Mexican mother and a New England Jewish father.
+I’m a cisgender woman with a Roman Catholic Mexican mother and a New England Jewish father.
 I’m also the granddaughter of a Holocaust survivor.
-Therefore, I have grown up with required mental & emotional flexibility.
+Therefore, I have grown up with required mental and emotional flexibility.
 I’m uniquely able to hold space for multiple truths, perspectives, ways of knowing, ways of feeling, and ways of being in the world.

 When I’m not in a therapy session, I enjoy dancing, swimming, and walking.
-I also enjoy cooking with my family, supporting local restaurants, and eating tasty & delicious food.
+I also enjoy cooking with my family, supporting local restaurants, and eating tasty and delicious food.
 I love to travel and explore new places (and new foods).
 I’m also committed to being a lifelong learner.
 “Education is not the filling of a pail but the lighting of a fire.” – William Butler Yeats